buttonsbond/atp-artnet-esp8266/README.md

     <li>Maybe add some more comments
     <li>More built in effects
     <li>Add ability to save a Artnet/DMX sequence and load to play - not sure if this will be feasible depending on what I can get the file size down to
+    <li>Finish the web interface - a few rough edges still!
 </ul>